 The Community Bulletin Board That Shaped a Movement

 By the 1960s, Black radio had become the central nervous system of the civil rights movement.
-In Birmingham, in Montgomery, in Selma, in Jackson, and in hundreds of smaller cities where the movement lived and breathed between the moments that made the evening news, it was Black radio that told people where to march, when to boycott, which businesses to support and which to avoid (Newman, Entrepreneurs of Profit and Pride, Praeger, 2004).
+In Birmingham, Montgomery, Selma, Jackson, and hundreds of smaller cities, Black radio told people where to march, when to boycott, and which businesses to support or avoid (Newman, Entrepreneurs of Profit and Pride, Praeger, 2004).

-- Immediate: No printing delays, no distribution network, no editorial approval chain
+- It was immediate.
+No printing delays, no distribution network, no editorial approval chain

-- Local: Every station served a specific community with specific needs
+- It was local.
+Every station served a specific community with specific needs

-- Intimate: The DJ’s voice was in your kitchen, in your car, in your barbershop
+- It was intimate.
+The DJ’s voice was in your kitchen, your car, and your barbershop

-- Invisible to the power structure: You could not confiscate a radio signal.
+- It was invisible to the power structure.
+You could not confiscate a radio signal.
 You could not burn a broadcast.

 Michael Baisden’s 2007 radio campaign on the Jena Six case produced a march of 20,000 people in a Louisiana town with a population of just 3,000.
 His voter registration drives generated hundreds of thousands of new registrations in a single cycle.

-When the Montgomery Bus Boycott needed to communicate schedule changes for the carpool system that kept 40,000 Black commuters moving for 381 days, it was Black radio that broadcast the information.
-When sit-in movements needed to coordinate across multiple cities simultaneously, it was Black radio that synchronized the actions.
+When the Montgomery Bus Boycott needed to share schedule changes for the carpool system that kept 40,000 Black commuters moving for 381 days, Black radio broadcast the information.
+When sit-in movements needed to coordinate across multiple cities at the same time, Black radio synchronized the actions.
 The medium was not covering the movement.
 It was part of the movement.

 “The most powerful Black institution in America is not the church, it is not the university — it is the radio station.
 The radio station is the only place where Black people talk to Black people every single day without permission from anyone.”